jillmpla/balsamiq/README.md

 ## 📖 Case Study Overview

 **Inspiration & Problem Space**
-Renting and sharing an apartment involves many fragmented tools — map search apps, separate payment portals, email chains for maintenance, and shared calendars for roommates.
+Renting and sharing an apartment involves many fragmented tools, including map search apps, separate payment portals, email chains for maintenance, and shared calendars for roommates.
 This creates friction and wasted time.

+**Goal**
-**Goal:** Explore how an integrated mobile app could streamline the renter’s journey from apartment search to daily living.
+Explore how an integrated mobile app could streamline the renter’s journey from apartment search to daily living.

 **Solution**
 Home Hunt consolidates apartment discovery, touring, issue reporting, rent management, and roommate coordination into one app.
-The prototype was built in **Balsamiq** to quickly test usability and design patterns before high-fidelity design.
+The prototype was built in [**Balsamiq**](https://balsamiq.com/) to quickly test usability and design patterns before high-fidelity design.

 ---